kattrinazhou/individual_project/timelog.md

 * *40 minutes*  browse literature, take notes.
 Got some ideas, finish the outline for the back up plan idea
 * *2 hours*  search and read though the relative essays, record inclusion and conclusion

+## 18 Oct 2023

+* *40 minutes*  play new VR headset, try to connect Unity

+## 20 Oct 2023
+* *3 hours* Review meeting record, take some notes, then first look at the tutorial for interview question, then design a interview.